mjryan253/android-dnsflip/docs/next-steps.md

 ## Timeline Estimate

+- **Runtime Testing**: 1-2 hours (UI verification and basic functionality)
 - **Dependency Resolution**: 1-2 hours (investigation and testing)
 - **API Activation**: 30 minutes (uncomment and test)
 - **Permission Flow Testing**: 1-2 hours (comprehensive testing)
 - **Final Testing**: 1 hour (production readiness verification)

-**Total Estimated Time**: 3.5-5.5 hours to complete Phase 18
+**Total Estimated Time**: 4.5-7.5 hours to complete Phase 18

 ## Conclusion

-The DNSFlip project is **100% ready** for the final step of dependency resolution.
-Once the Shizuku dependencies are successfully resolved, the app will have a fully functional, professional-grade Shizuku integration that follows official documentation standards.
+The DNSFlip project has successfully reached a major milestone with the APK built and installed on the emulator.
+The app is now ready for runtime testing to verify UI functionality and basic app behavior.

+**Current Status**: ✅ **APK Built and Installed** - Ready for emulator testing **Next Priority**: 🧪 **Runtime Testing** - Verify app functionality on emulator **Following Priority**: ⚠️ **Dependency Resolution** - Resolve Shizuku dependency issues

 The implementation structure is complete, the code is clean and maintainable, and all UI components are working correctly.
-The only remaining task is resolving the dependency issue to enable the official API integration.

-**Next Action**: Investigate and resolve Shizuku dependency resolution from Rikka repositories.
+The app can now be tested on the emulator to verify functionality before proceeding with the final Shizuku integration activation.

+**Next Action**: Test the app on emulator to verify UI functionality and basic app behavior.